mckeever02/mckvr.com/about.md

 ---

 I'm Michael McKeever, a multidisciplinary designer from Ireland.
-Currently, I'm a senior product designer at <a href='https://sweepr.com'>Sweepr</a> where I lead the mobile design and cutomer experience.
-Before that, I was a freelance designer and front-end developer for 5 years.
+Currently, I'm a senior product designer at <a href='https://sweepr.com'>Sweepr</a>, where I lead the mobile design and customer experience.
+Before that, I was a freelance designer and front-end developer for 4 years.

 Working as both a designer and developer has taught me how to empathise and understand the needs of both disciplines.
-I think it's made me a better designer and developer as a result.
+I think it's made me a better designer as a result.

 Outside of work, I'm usually working on a <a href="/#side-projects">side-project</a> of some form or another.
 It helps me learn new skills at my own pace, without the constraints of budgets and timelines.

-Im my spare time, I’m either getting my ass kicked at Brazilian Jiu Jitsu, travelling to new places, or <a href="/photos">taking photos</a>.
+Im my spare time, you'll either find me getting my ass kicked at Brazilian Jiu Jitsu, travelling to new places, listening to an audiobook, or <a href="/photos">taking photos</a>.